How You Can Earn Up to £100 an Hour from Paid Market Research in the UK

 These can be pretty interesting, and if you're a people watcher like me, it's fascinating to see the other research participants who join the meeting, as they come from all around the UK, or even the world, creating a diverse mix of people.

-These types of focus groups might be in-person meetups, but nowadays they're more likely to be online panels that you can join via your phone or computer, and you'll participate via webcam from the comfort of your own home.
+These focus groups might be in-person meetups, but nowadays they're more likely to be online panels you can join on your phone or computer, and you'll participate via webcam from the comfort of your own home.

 Product Testing